 This past June, RV sales hit a record high.
-It comes with no surprise that families are turning away from air travel and crowded tourist destinations this year.
-More and more parents are looking to get their kids and pets into the great outdoors.
+It comes with no surprise that Americans are turning away from air travel and crowded tourist destinations this year.
+More and more families are looking to get their kids and pets into the great outdoors.
 While the prime of camping season may be coming to a close in most parts of the country, the holiday season is quickly approaching.
 As someone who has lived on and off the road for the past 5 years, I’m here to help you shop for the RV enthusiast in your life.

 When you’re up in the mountains or camping in the desert, the temps can go from a balmy 65 to a frigid 30 in less than an hour.
 Keeping an electric heated blanket on your bed ensures you’ll sleep through the night and have a toasty place to rest after a long day.
 Some RVs struggle with climate control when the temperature drops too low, plus a heated blanket uses less energy than most RV heating systems.
 Make sure you set your alarm, waking up can be tough when your blanket is 60 degrees and that crisp morning air is 30…